-Please note: You don't need to be a West Vancouver resident to volunteer for most opportunities (although you do for committees and working groups).
+Please note: You do not need to be a West Vancouver resident to volunteer for most opportunities (although you do for some committees and working groups).
 Most volunteer positions have a minimum age requirement of 14 years.
-Some volunteer placements require a criminal record check.
+Some volunteer placements require a Police Information Check (PIC).

 Detailed information is below.